 Ultimately, both options come with their own sets of pros and cons, making neither a definitive “better” choice than the other.
 That decision comes down to weighing both career choices and using the information in front of you to make the best personal choice.

 Freelancing is appealing because of the flexibility and the freedom to build your own schedule and work remotely.
 Many of us have also seen the glamorous lives of digital nomads on social media—those who travel the world and use their income from freelancing to pay for it.
-But those influencers don’t always dive into the tough parts.
-Let’s walk through all of it.
+But those influencers don't always dive into the tough parts of the freelancer vs employee debate.
+Let's walk through all of it.

 Managing Your Own Business